 If parents express concerns, then share your strong vaccine recommendation.
 Although parents frequently consult family members, friends, and webpages for information on vaccines, parents consistently rank their child's doctor as their most trusted source for vaccine information.
 With this unique position, your strong recommendation is critical for vaccine acceptance.

 Clearly state your strong recommendation.
 If appropriate, you can add a brief supporting statement that uses a mix of science and anecdote, depending on what you think will be most effective with that parent.
-Share the importance of vaccines to protect children from potentially life threatening diseases, or talk about your personal experiences with vaccination.
-For example:
+Share the importance of vaccines to protect children from potentially life- threatening diseases or talk about your parsonal experiences with serious diseases."

-- "I strongly recommend your child get these vaccines today..." - "...These shots are very important to protect him from serious diseases." - "...I believe in vaccines so strongly that I vaccinated my own children on schedule." - "...This office has given thousands of doses of vaccines and we have never seen a serious reaction."
+'acsinationrecome carpler child get these vaccines today..."

+" ...
+These shots are very important to protect him from

+- " ...
+I believe in vaccines so strongly that I vaccinated my own children on schedule." - "...This office has given thousands of doses of vaccines and we have never seen a serious reaction."